-terrace.
+The Pacific plate is subducting beneath the Okhotsk plate along the Japan Trench at a rate of 8.0-8.6 cm/y (DeMets et al., 2010).
+The trench strikes north-south to NNE-SSW, originating at the triple junction of the Pacific, Philippine Sea, and Okhotsk plates at the south and intersecting the Kuril Trench to the north.
+The plate interface is erosional, and subduction erosion produces tectonic subsidence (von Huene and Lallemand, 1990) that forms a low-gradient $(1^{\circ}-2^{\circ})$ upper slope terrace.
 Although there is no clear fore-arc basin, isolated basins occur on the upper slope terrace (Arai et al., 2014).
-The lower slope is steeper with an average gradient of \sim 5°.
-Active faulting along the subduction margin (Tsuru et al., 2002; Kodaira et al., 2017) forms a narrow midslope terrace at water depths of 4000-6000 m.
-North-south to NNW-SSE trending horst and graben structures formed by flexural bending of the subducting Pacific plate result in relatively rough trench floor morphology with small elongated, physically separated trench- and graben-fill basins.
+The lower slope is steeper with an average gradient of ~5°.
+Active faulting along the subduction margin (Tsuru et al., 2002; Kodaira et al., 2017) forms a narrow midslope terrace at water depths of 4000-6000 meters below sea level (mbsl).
+North-south to NNW-SSE trending horst and graben structures formed by flexural bending of the subducting Pacific plate result in a relatively rough trench floor morphology with small elongated, physically separated trench- and graben-fill basins.
 Vertical relief within the basins is typically on the order of a few hundreds of meters (Kioka and Strasser, 2022).

-The study area of the deep Japan Trench (7600, 7500, and 8000 m water depth in the northern, central, and southernmost parts, respectively) is bounded to the north and south by subducting seamounts (Erimo and Daiichi-Kashima Seamounts, respectively), where the trench floor is elevated to 6000 and 5500 m, respectively.
-The trench floor is also relatively shallower (\sim 7400 m) in the boundary area between the central and northern Japan Trench, around 39.4°N, where a petit-spot volcano field (Hirano et al., 2006) enters the subduction system (Fujie et al., 2020).
+The study area of the deep Japan Trench (7600, 7500, and 8000 meters below sea level [mbsl] in the northern, central, and southernmost parts, respectively) is bounded to the north and south by subducting seamounts (Erimo and Daiichi-Kashima Seamounts, respectively), where the trench floor is elevated to 6000 and 5500 meters below seafloor (mbsf), respectively.
+The trench floor is also relatively shallower (~7400 m) in the boundary area between the central and northern Japan Trench, around 39.4°N, where a petit-spot volcano field (Hirano et al., 2006) enters the subduction system (Fujie et al., 2020).
 There, a large >1 km high escarpment suggests large-scale gravitational collapse and megalandslides on the lowermost landward slope (Nakamura et al., 2020).
 HRS profiles, however, do not show young large-scale landslide deposits, suggesting that the collapse structure is significantly older (Kioka et al., 2019a).